chinenual/Chinenual-VCV/README.md

 Inputs:

 * **Scale** - Defines the notes of the scale to be strummed (V/Oct, polyphonic).
 Channel 0 is treated as the "root" of the strum range.
 The expected format is compatible with docB's Gen Scale and Aaron Static's ScaleCV modules.
+If unconnected, the Harp uses a chromatic scale rooted at C4.

 * **Pitch** - The CV signal from the control surface.
 Not V/Oct; just a continous range of voltage that corresponds to where the musicians fingers are touching the control surface.
 Valid voltage range is determined by context menu (see below).